r48n34/flatten-dir-deno/README.md

 flatDir testFolder
 ```

-## Install from git
+## 🐙 Install from Git
-This methos is for non-denoLand install.
+This methos is for non-denoLand / Jsr install.
 If you are using the top method to install, you can skip this sections.

 1. Git clone the project first
 ```bash